rickosborne/cascades/md/09-1-4-authoritative.md

 The plane trembled, followed by a _ding!_ a few seconds later.
 We both turned to look at the indicator lights in the galley.
-A Fasten Seat Belts icon now glowed a pale yellow-brown.
+The FSB icon now glowed a pale yellow-brown.

-I turned to her and asked, "I can check Smoking?"
+I turned to her and offered, "I can check Smoking?"

 We needed to ensure passengers were belted-in, even if we had to wake them up to do it.
 She knew what I meant and nodded.
 I flashed to my dream version of this moment.